nicholasthiago/ntx-nutrition/README.md

-# Summary abou the application
+# Summary about the application

 This simple application was the base for me to develop my skills with NextJS and GraphQL, I'll be soon adding some database, as MongoDB.